 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records, and your account may help other people.

 Click here to tell about all about it